 I don’t see them going all-out with gags similar to World of Motion, but adding some laughs to the new version would be a welcome addition, and a stark contrast from the cold and impersonal attraction it is replacing.

-The last time they did way more taking things out of the ride than putting new stuff into it, and I would imagine that this time it could be more details incorporated into the design, which may take a little longer.
+However, it’s clear that this time it has taken a little longer and we are now looking at more than a full year.
+The last time they did way more taking things out of the ride than putting new stuff into it, and from everything we’ve hear, this time there are even more details incorporated into the design, which is probably taking a little longer.

 A renovation could take around 1 year to complete depending on what exactly they are doing to it.
-So if it is closing in Winter 2024, I wouldn’t expect the new version of Test Track to open up anytime before the Holiday Season 2024, or possibly later.
+So since it closed in June 2024, and Disney is saying “Late Summer 2025” I didn’t expect the new version of Test Track to open up anytime before August or even September, so July is a nice surprise.

-I do think that the plan of reimagining Test Track has been green-lit and the project is absolutely a go, and is being funded by Chevrolet.
-However, all the details around it may not be ironed out and that could take some time.
+I am happy that the plan of reimagining Test Track is coming to a finish, and that it is being funded by General Motors.
+However, all the details around it have not come out yet and that could take some time.

-Disney is currently working on a similar project replacing Splash Mountain with Tiana’s Bayou Adventure, and that was announced all the way back in 2020 and isn’t expected to open until late 2024.
+Disney recently worked on a similar project replacing Splash Mountain with Tiana’s Bayou Adventure, and that was announced all the way back in 2020 and didn’t open until Summer 2024.

-That is a much more complicated ride system to deal with so I don’t expect Test Track to take that long, but Disney may have made the announcement early without all the details of the ride worked out just to build some excitement for the future of a park that has been in rough shape in recent years.
+That is a much more complicated ride system to deal with so it makes sense that Test Track wouldn’t take that long.
+Either way Disney is certainly building some excitement for the future of a park that has been in rough shape in recent years.

 Also, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
 There we bring you the latest updates on Walt Disney World as well as vacation planning tips.
 You can sign up here: Join our E-Mail Newsletter